Concordium/concordium.github.io/source/smart-contracts/tutorials/first-contract.rst

 =====================

-A smart contract must specify an init function, which is called when new instances of the contract are created, and is used to setup the initial state of the contract instance.
+A smart contract must specify an init function, which is called when new instances of the contract are created, and is used to set up the initial state of the contract instance.

 .. note::
-   If you have experience with Object-Oriented Programming, it might help to think of a smart contract as a *class*, the init function as a *constructor* and smart contract instances as *objects*.
+   If you have experience with object-oriented programming, it might help to think of a smart contract as a *class*, the init function as a *constructor* and smart-contract instances as *objects*.

 In the case our the counter, the init function should set the initial state to 0.